 "Conifer" is an arboricultural term meaning, literally, a cone-bearer (such English words as "refer" and "aquifer" also use the FER Latin root, meaning "to bear").
 Trees and shrubs that fall into this category reproduce by forming a cone rather than a flower as a container for their seeds.
-It is this fact regarding reproduction that points us to the difference between evergreens and conifers (see below).
+It is this fact regarding reproduction that points us to the difference between evergreens and conifers.
+The corresponding adjective is "coniferous."

 Most conifers are evergreens, but not all of them are.

 - Japanese dwarf pine trees (Pinus parviflora 'Arnold Arboretum Dwarf')